How to Have a Stunning Snæfellsnes Peninsula Day Trip

-It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in late October.
+It doesn’t look that far from Reykjavik on the map, but we weren’t sure how good the roads would be in Iceland in October.
 There are some things you need to know about Iceland before you go.
 Other things you just find out for yourselves!

 What we finally decided is that we would do a ‘light Snaefellsnes Peninsula tour’.
 This meant that we wouldn’t visit Snaefellsnes National Park itself, but knowing what we know now, we’ll do that next time we visit.

 The Snaefellsnes Peninsula is in western Iceland, about 150km north of Reykjavik.
 It has some of the most dramatic landscape in Iceland and is home to perhaps the most iconic (and most photographed) mountain in Iceland, Kirkjufell.
 If you have time (and we would recommend staying in the area for this), you can visit the Snaefellsnes National Park.
 It’s just too much to include on a day trip from Reykjavik with kids though.